trunkclub/styleguide/README.md

 * Use whitespace to improve readability.
 * Use 2 spaces for indentation.
 * Don't use more than one blank line as a separator.
-* Strip all end-of-line and end-of-file whitespace.
+* Strip all end-of-line whitespace.
+* Ensure file ends with one line-break.

 ## Guides by language